 I have told the tornado story many times but new readers don’t know about it so I will refer to it from time to time.
 Before the tornadoes, I was doing my squats in my Dungeon by stacking totes.
 It made a perfect squat rack!
 I didn’t have familial support in my lifting so I couldn’t just go out and buy everything that I needed to begin with, even though we had the money.
 I had to make do and improvise but that was good, I think, because in those times I learned just how dedicated I was.
 I knew that I loved the Iron and I would have a relationship with it no matter what it took.
 Stacking a few totes and waiting until I could score real equipment was an insignificant sacrifice to my newfound love.
 It strengthened me in other ways.
 It strengthened my commitment.
 It made me realize just how much I needed this.
 The drive to succeed, to be my best self, to be so strong that people would say, “Damn!” as they got out of my way and let me pass were intoxicating.
 After you begin to go a little heavy, your confidence just skyrockets!

 After the tornadoes and being relocated to a lease house for the rebuilding of my home, I decided that I was going to purchase a squat rack.
 I went online, yep, you guessed it, Dick’s…and no, I do not work for them, I just want to pass along information that might help you.
 I got the Body Camp Olympic Squat Rack.
 This is tricky.
 I like to have never found this squat rack!
-I did not want an Olympic rack.
+At that time, I did not want an Olympic rack.
 As a matter of fact, I thought that I had found a great deal on a rack at a church based thrift store.
 It was solid and fierce and I loved it.
-The price on it was $100.00 but they had had it in the store for a long time and were willing to lower the price to $50.
+The price on it was $100.00 but they had it in the store for a long time and were willing to lower the price to $50.
 Boy, was I pumped!
 I paid for it and set about finding a way to get it to my house when I realized that it was an Olympic rack.
 The problem is that an Olympic rack is wider than a standard and my barbell wouldn’t work in that rack.
 I asked for a refund and the store flat refused.
 I’m pretty fierce but you can’t change posted rules and they had “No Refunds” signs everywhere so I lost that $50.
 Honestly, I strongly advise you to buy your equipment new from a chain store.
 They have good refund/ return policies and when you begin a new program you may not be certain of what you’re buying.
 A $50 rack that I can’t use isn’t a bargain.
 I never picked it up.
 Who wants that clutter?
-Keep your world small, right?
+Clutter will hurt your focus and focus is everything when you lift heavy.

 This rack says Olympic because it is an unusual size that will accommodate both standard and Olympic bars.
 If you buy most bars that say Olympic, you will get a HUGE bar that may be quite intimidating for you in the beginning.
 I’m making pretty good progress and I still have no desire for an Olympic bar.